• Skip to main content

 “Let nothing disturb thee; nothing frighten thee.
 All things are passing.
 God never changes.
 Patience obtains all things.
 Nothing is wanting to him who possesses God.
 God alone suffices”—St. Teresa of Avila

 If we truly have faith it should not be so difficult to trust God.
 Understand that what things appear to be on the surface are just that: surface appearances.
 Beyond our short-sighted vision stands the omnipotent God who is infinitely capable, and who is limitless Love: a personal God who is Creator, who is Father of all, who is tender and compassionate and dependable without fail.
-Nevertheless, it is unfortunate that many see little but randomness in life and chaos in Providence.
-Yet it is Providence which is drawing us toward our final state: the fullness of human existence in God’s eternal plan of love.
-It is Providence that merges the suffering of the cross, which every Christian must endure, with tears of joy, unfolding, in the end, a divine work of everlasting beauty that is simply, for the moment, beyond our sight.
-It is in childlike abandonment to Providence, in total trust of the Christ Child’s goodness, that we find true and lasting happiness in the midst of the human condition.
+Nevertheless, it is unfortunate that many see little but randomness in life and chaos in providence.
+Yet it is providence which is drawing us toward our final state: the fullness of human existence in God’s eternal plan of love.
+It is providence that merges the suffering of the cross, which every Christian must endure, with tears of joy, unfolding, in the end, a divine work of everlasting beauty that is simply, for the moment, beyond our sight.
+It is in childlike abandonment to providence, in total trust of the Christ Child’s goodness, that we find true and lasting happiness in the midst of the human condition.

 Providence And Human Suffering